Success Stories of the Top 5 Hospitality Startups

 Revenue (approx.): USD 75 Million

-In addition to embracing technology, these companies reshaped business models and operational approaches.
+In addition to embracing technology, each of these companies reshaped business models and operational approaches.
+Their growth reflects the sustained force of digital transformation in how travel services are created, distributed, and consumed.